 Final Thoughts

 If bathing products are something you enjoy using, you don’t have to completely stop using them.
 When possible, switch to safer alternatives such as homemade remedies or when purchasing store-bought bathing products, ensure they are free of oils and waxes.
 This will minimise the risks of a drain blockage occurring.
+Ignoring drain issues can lead to costly repairs and disrupt your home comfort.
 If baths are a daily occurrence within your household, limiting the amount of bathing products used would be a wise idea.

 Need a Drainage and Plumbing Expert?